undu/hexo_blog/source/_posts/My-marvelous-adventures-with-Docker-Part-I.md

 docker exec -i -t ArchonWeb  /bin/bash
 ```

-Hell Yeah!
+Congratulations!
 We are inside our first Docker container running!

 As ArchonWeb will be a web server we are going to install Apache2.